 In the mid-2000’s, Crystal D entered the recognition award niche that we are still part of today.
 Our product offering had grown from just glassware to crystal awards.
 I worked tirelessly on new product design as I set my mind on becoming the industry leader in crystal recognition awards.
 My staff had tripled, and I expected that I’d need to add another 15 spots to keep up with demand.
 Determined and sure-footed, I moved our organization ahead to the next step.

 I started each day with that same excited anticipation that I had in the very early days.
 Only the feelings of doubt had been squelched by a growing confidence in myself, the industry, our product niche, and the bright future I could envision.
-I wanted more.
-I wanted the business to grow more.
-I wanted to add more people to the Crystal D team.
+I wanted the business to grow more and wanted to add more people to the Crystal D team.
 I wanted to produce more awards.
+My commitment doubled, even tripled, as I promised myself and my employees the future at Crystal D was brighter than the sun.
 I wanted more.
-My commitment doubled, even tripled, as I promised myself and my employees the future at Crystal D was brighter than the sun.

 “Ok.
 Yes.” he’d say.
 “Making money is a measure of business – it shows you that you exist and it is a way to gauge how well you are doing.
 But why does Crystal D exist?”

-I was silent.
-I had no answer.
+I was silent with no answer.
 I had never thought that my business had existed for any reason other than to make money.

 What was this guy talking about?
 I had either just hired a lunatic or a genius.